hashicorp/terraform/website/source/docs/providers/gitlab/index.html.markdown

 The GitLab provider is used to interact with GitLab group or user resources.

-The provider allows you to manage your GitLab organization's members and teams easily.
 It needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.